-The fourteenth annual Burbank International Film Festival begins with an Opening Night Ceremony, Featured films and Gala Reception.
-The four-day festival includes film screenings, Q&A's featuring celebrities and industry professionals, red carpet receptions, parties and special events that will culminate with the Closing Night Gala Dinner and Awards Ceremony on the final day.
-We shine a light on the unknown artist of today, helping them become the celebrated filmmakers of tomorrow.
+BIFF's schedule of films comprises cinema of every genre, so there's something for everyone to enjoy.
+BIFF also continues to introduce new Awards categories to honor the talented craftspeople behind the scenes.
+The four-day festival includes 130+ film screenings; Q&A's featuring celebrities and industry professionals; fabulous red carpet receptions; audience awards; and informative panels.
+BIFF culminates with the Closing Night Gala Dinner and Awards Ceremony which is the highlight of the Festival.
+We shine a light on the unknown artists of today, helping them become the celebrated filmmakers of tomorrow.

 A beautiful 12" tall custom-designed crystal-based BIFF Award is presented to the winner in each category at the Star-Studded Closing Night Dinner & Gala Awards Show.